Truth and Friendship

 that include friendship.
 First and most obviously, it can collapse under the weight

-ad hominem attack, we lose faith that rigorous critique is offered in the service
+of enmity and distrust.
+When academic debates become marked by personal rancor and ad hominem attack, we lose faith that rigorous critique is offered in the service of truth and

-participate precludes the possibility of discourse altogether.
+precludes the possibility of discourse altogether.
 The most extreme manifestation

 of such malaise is a refusal even to be present at departmental or faculty meetings,